 Stephen W. Patrick, MD, MPH, MS, FAAP

-Stephen W. Patrick, MD, MPH, MS, is an Assistant Professor of Pediatrics and Health Policy at Vanderbilt University School of Medicine and an attending neonatologist at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
-He is a graduate of the University of Florida, Florida State University College of Medicine and Harvard School of Public Health.
+Stephen W. Patrick, MD, MPH, MS, is the William R. Long Director of Child Health Policy at the Vanderbilt Center for Child Health Policy, Executive Director of Firefly, a Professor of Pediatrics and Health Policy, and an attending neonatologist at Vanderbilt University Medical Center.
+He is also an Adjunct Physician Policy Researcher at RAND Corporation.
+Dr. Patrick is a graduate of the University of Florida, Florida State University College of Medicine, and Harvard School of Public Health.
 Dr. Patrick completed his training in pediatrics, neonatology and health services research as a Robert Wood Johnson Foundation Clinical Scholar at the University of Michigan.